jose011974/Python-Video-Downloader/yt-dlp/README.md

+# UPDATE: Discord no longer offers 25 MB uploads because they are fucking dumb and are ruining their own service.

 # THIS DOCUMENTATION IS OUT OF DATE.
 IT APPLIES TO VERSIONS BELOW 1.05.
 New documentation coming soon!

 # Important Notes!